govau/accessibility/VOICEOVER-TESTING.md

 Understand the core gestures for navigating VoiceOver on iOS with the [mobile testing guide Android & iOS from The Paciello Group](https://www.tpgi.com/mobile-accessibility/).

 ## Screen reader tests
-- `Ensure the screen readers output matches the visual output of all headings`
+- `Ensure the screen reader output matches the visual output of all headings`
-- `Ensure the screen readers output matches the visual output of all links (as a minimum)`
+- `Ensure the screen reader output matches the visual output of all links (as a minimum)`
-- `Ensure the screen readers output matches the visual output of all list elements`
+- `Ensure the screen reader output matches the visual output of all list elements`
-- `Ensure the screen readers output the first 2 rows of a table and announces the columns`
+- `Ensure the screen reader output the first 2 rows of a table and announces the columns`
-- `Ensure the screen readers output every visual error message`
+- `Ensure the screen reader output every visual error message`
-- `Ensure the screen readers output all significant page activity (ajax spinner icon etc)`
+- `Ensure the screen reader output all significant page activity (ajax spinner icon etc)`
-- `Ensure the screen readers output a controls role and behaviour (open/close)`
+- `Ensure the screen reader output a controls role and behaviour (open/close)`

 ## Add the accessibility shortcut
 1. Enabled this by going to **Settings** / **Accessibility** / **Accessibility Shortcut**